 The antioxidant bioflavonoid is the main active ingredient in hawthorn.
 Bioflavonoids can be found in a number of herbal treatments and are known for their protective effects on certain tissue types.
 The bioflavonoids in hawthorn are noted for aiding in circulation to the heart muscle, which helps maintain normal blood pressure and reduces heart rate during physical exertion.

 - Hawthorn fruit is renowned for its usage as a cardiotonic.
-Hawthorn for dogs heart it improves the function of the heart and helps steady an irregular heartbeat while strengthening the muscle overall. hawthorn berry for dogs are safe to use and have been used in conjunction with heart medications in human subjects, with evidence suggesting that the same is true for our four-legged friends.
+Hawthorn berry for dogs improves the function of the heart and helps steady an irregular heartbeat while strengthening the muscle overall. hawthorn berry for dogs are safe to use and has been used in conjunction with heart medications in human subjects, with evidence suggesting that the same is true for our four-legged friends.
 The berries, flowers and leaf buds can be fed directly to your dog for the best results.

-- Because hawthorn is a “tonic herb,” it will not work to supress or replace bodily functions.
+- Because hawthorn is a “tonic herb,” it will not work to suppress or replace bodily functions.
 It helps bolster existing functions, which makes it safe to use and beneficial over the long haul.
 While other herbal treatments can be quite invasive, hawthorn for dogs aids in improving bodily function and maintaining overall health.
 By supplying special nutrients and enzymes, tonic herbs help build a bridge to bring the body back to fuller functionality.

 - Hawthorn’s immediate benefit for heart problems and its usage as a cardiotonic may make you think that it is most advantageous for aging dogs, but there is evidence to affirm its support for younger, working dogs as well.
 Hawthorn can help sled dogs, bird digs and hunting dogs as a daily hawthorn supplement for dogs.
 It can help stave off things like heartworms and infections.
 It has also been known to bolster appetite and aid digestion.